zqx951102/AMPN/README.md

 <img src="doc/title.jpg" width="300" height="100" alt="图片名称"/>
 </div>

 This repository hosts the source code of our paper: [Attentive Multi-granularity Perception Network for Person Search](https://arxiv.org/abs/2103.10148).
-AMPN achieves the **state-of-the-art** performance on two widely used benchmarks and runs at **11.5 FPS** on a single GPU.
+AMPN achieves **state-of-the-art** performance on CUHK-SYSU.
+Especially on PRW, it achieves a 4.8$\%$ mAP gain at a comparable speed to SeqNet.

 We have submitted this paper to: IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY